 In answering the titular question, this article looks at the current state of ITSM tools and their capabilities/use cases.
-Proposing new names for ITSM tools along the way.
-Before finally making a judgment call on the new name for ITSM tools.This article by @StephenMann looks at the current state of #ITSM tools and their capabilities/use cases, questioning whether they should be renamed to something else entirely.
+Proposing new names along the way.
+Before finally making a judgment call on the new name.This article by @StephenMann looks at the current state of #ITSM tools and their capabilities/use cases, questioning whether they should be renamed to something else entirely.
 Click To Tweet

 How ITSM tools do so much more than ITSM these days

 There are three areas here that are front of mind for me, where ITSM tools now provide:

 - Additional IT management capabilities that go beyond traditional ITSM needs.
 Although the dividing line has moved somewhat with the release of ITIL 4 and its new practices.
 So, this includes overarching capabilities such as IT asset management (ITAM) and IT operations management (ITOM), and capabilities such as discovery, monitoring, and automated remediation that sit within these.
 It also includes additional capabilities for needs related to cloud management, DevOps, and potentially employee experience.
 A possibility would, therefore, be for ITSM tools to now be called IT management tools.
 But, hold on, there’s more to consider.